 - Star Trek: The Original Series had the Doomsday Machine from the episode of the same name, a giant weapon that flies through space eating everything it comes in contact with, up to and including entire planets.
 Spock believes it came from another galaxy, and Kirk theorizes it may have been built as a form of Mutually Assured Destruction in a war, intended as a bluff or deterrent but ultimately used, however the true origins and purpose of the machine are never revealed.

 - The enemy from the Doctor Who episode "Midnight" — we never see its true form, or learn its name.
-It just appears out of nowhere, possesses Sky, places the Doctor and everyone with him in grave danger, and is eventually defeated - but certainly not killed - by a random bystander, as it's incapacitated the Doctor. nsidering how often the Doctor exhibits an encyclopedic knowledge of... everything... throughout his adventures, many count the episode as one of the eeriest in all of Doctor Who, to the point of That One Case.
+It just appears out of nowhere, possesses Sky, places the Doctor and everyone with him in grave danger, and is eventually defeated — but certainly not killed — by a random bystander, as it has incapacitated the Doctor.
+Considering how often the Doctor exhibits an encyclopedic knowledge of... everything... throughout his adventures, many count the episode as one of the eeriest in all of Doctor Who, to the point of That One Case.

 - In Kamen Rider Decade: All Riders vs. Great Shocker, there's King Dark, the Big Bad of Kamen Rider X, who only rises after all the other villains are killed.
 It was never hinted anywhere in the movie that he would even appear at all.
 Since there is already a personification of the Great Leader, recurring Bigger Bad of the Showa era in the eponymous Decade, it means that there are two Great Leaders running amuck.
 He was probably just included to give an excuse to use the giant Kamen Rider J (the movie did say All Riders).

-- The creators of Merlin promised in an interview that the end of season four would end with an intriguing Cliff Hanger in which a previously seen "evil" character would reappear.
+- The creators of Merlin (2008) promised in an interview that the end of season four would end with an intriguing Cliffhanger in which a previously seen "evil" character would reappear.
 Most fans bet their money on Mordred.
 However, it turned out to be something completely random.
 In an early season four episode Merlin discovers a dragon's egg, hatches it, and calls the baby dragon Aithusa, said to be a symbol of the forthcoming Golden Age of Camelot.
 The audience was given absolutely no reason to believe that Aithusa was anything but a harmless baby dragon, who is not seen or mentioned until the end of season four, where it appears in the forest to heal an injured Morgana for no apparent reason and fly off again.

 - In Buffy the Vampire Slayer, the First Evil is the Cosmic Horror personification of evil.
 It wants to make people hurt and sin because, well, it's evil.
 There's not really much else to say about it, aside from what's on the tin.

 - In Hesiod's Theogony—an early Trope Codifier of Greek Mythology—Typhon is one of these.
 He shows up out of nowhere to wreck havoc after the Olympians win their war against the Titans and Giants.
-Zeus Curb Stomps him and the world is finally at peace.
+Zeus defeats him and the world is finally at peace.
 Some later retellings either edit this bit out for being too random or write the battle as a more grandiose affair.

 - Various tellings of the story change a bit of that; Typhon is described as a child of Gaia and Tartarus, set against Zeus by Gaia when she realized his rule wouldn't be much better than his father's.
 The battle was less a curb stomp, with Typhon having the edge early on (ripping out Zues' tendons) before being defeated by having a mountain dropped on him.